gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 19:02:31  Done.
 PASS=2 WARN=0 ERROR=0 SKIP=0 TOTAL=2
 ```

+> **What you should see:** Two models created as `view model` in under 2 seconds.
+The model names match the SQL files you created in the prepared layer.

+> **What just happened?** dbt parsed the SQL files, resolved the `{{ source() }}` references to determine execution order, and submitted each SELECT to the Spark Thrift Server wrapped in a `CREATE OR REPLACE VIEW AS SELECT ...` statement.
+Each view is registered in the Hive Metastore under `flight_db`.
+No data was moved or read from MinIO yet — views are just stored query definitions that execute lazily when queried.

 The two objects in the prepared layer have been created as views (as shown by `view model`).
 You can check these either by using Hive Metastore CLI or DBeaver.

 Using Hive Metastore CLI